-NOTICE TO CLIENTS: SAGE Counseling will be closed on Thursday, November 28th and Friday, November 29th in observance of Thanksgiving.View Holiday Schedule >>
+NOTICE TO CLIENTS: SAGE Counseling will be closing early on Tuesday, December 24th and will be closed Wednesday, December 25th in observance of Christmas.View Holiday Schedule >>

 Orange Cat laying down on it's back Photo by Ludemeula Fernandes on Unsplash